SCM-NV/pyZacros/doc/source/examples/COPt111.rst

   results_pz = job.run()

-Here we use standard conditions of temperature (273.15 K; line 62) and pressure (1 atm; line 63) and a molar fraction of ``0.1`` for the CO in the gas phase.
-In addition to that, we run the simulation for 10 µs of KMC time (line 67), print snapshots of the lattice state at 0.01, 0.035, 0.123, 0.429, 1.5, and 5.25 µs (line 68 using the ``logtime`` option), and save information about the number of gas and surface species every 0.01 µs (line 69).
+Here we use standard conditions of temperature (273.15 K; line 61) and pressure (1 atm; line 62) and a molar fraction of ``0.1`` for the CO in the gas phase.
+In addition to that, we run the simulation for 10 µs of KMC time (line 66), print snapshots of the lattice state at 0.01, 0.035, 0.123, 0.429, 1.5, and 5.25 µs (line 67 using the ``logtime`` option), and save information about the number of gas and surface species every 0.01 µs (line 68).
 Notice that by default pyZacros/Zacros will start the simulation with an empty lattice.

-Finally, we set up the ZacrosJob calculation and run it! (lines 71-75).
+Finally, we set up the ZacrosJob calculation and run it! (lines 70-74).
 Notice that the cluster expansion and the mechanism were taken from the symmetry-irreducible energy landscape (see ``loader_ads``) and the lattice from the calculation of the symmetry-generated images (see ``loader_bs``).

 If everything went well, at this point, you should get something like this in the standard output:

 .. code-block:: none
   :linenos:

-  [05.02|08:15:51] JOB zacros_job STARTED
+  [06.02|16:08:46] JOB zacros_job STARTED
-  [05.02|08:15:51] JOB zacros_job RUNNING
+  [06.02|16:08:46] JOB zacros_job RUNNING
-  [05.02|08:16:16] JOB zacros_job FINISHED
+  [06.02|16:08:47] JOB zacros_job FINISHED
-  [05.02|08:16:16] JOB zacros_job SUCCESSFUL
+  [06.02|16:08:47] JOB zacros_job SUCCESSFUL

 Notice that the calculation took less than a minute.
 Now we can visualize the results, and close the PLAMS environment:

 .. code-block:: python
   :linenos:
-  :lineno-start: 77
+  :lineno-start: 76

-  if( job.ok() ):
+  if job.ok():
       results_pz.plot_lattice_states( results_pz.lattice_states() )
       results_pz.plot_molecule_numbers( ["CO*"] )